Old colorful colonial buildings with an old Classic American car driving past

 Start your day right: Take-away coffee Cuban style in Havana

-Whether you’re a history buff, foodie, tourist, or culture vulture, I’ve gone ahead and created five unique itineraries for you in this article.
+Whether you’re a history buff, foodie, tourist, or culture vulture, I’ve gone ahead and created five unique itinerary options for you in this article.

 Each itinerary is tailored to a specific interest to match your travel style, ensuring you will have a perfect one-day stay in Havana.
 Check out the table of contents above to jump straight to your perfect one day in Havana itinerary!